Gabriel Becerra

-Gabriel "Gabo" Becerra Yáñez (/es-419/; born 4 February 1976, in Cúcuta, Colombia) is a Colombian lawyer and politician, General Secretary of the Patriotic Union (UP) party, and manager of the Colombian Communist Party (PCC).
-Since 2022, he has been a member of the Chamber of Representatives of Colombia for Bogotá, elected under the Historic Pact for Colombia coalition.
+Gabriel "Gabo" Becerra Yáñez (Note: /es-419/.) (born February 4, 1976) is a Colombian lawyer, activist, and politician who has served as a member of the Chamber of Representatives since 2022.
+A member of the Historic Pact, Becerra previously served as secretary general of the Patriotic Union and general manager of the Colombian Communist Party.

-He was a student leader in the National Association of Secondary Students (Asociación Nacional de Estudiantes de Secundaria, ANDES) and the Colombian Association of University Students (Colombiana de Estudiantes Universitarios, ACEU).
-In 2002, He was General Secretary of the Colombian Communist Youth (JUCO).

-Life

-Family, education, and job
+Early life, family and education

-Gabriel Becerra was born on 4 February 1976 in Juan Atalaya in the city of Cúcuta, Norte de Santander.
+Gabriel Becerra was born on February 4, 1976 in Juan Atalaya in the city of Cúcuta, Norte de Santander.
 He is the second child of four siblings.
 He is a graduate of the Juan Atalaya Integrated Departmental School with a bachelor's in Industrial-Metalworking.
 In the 1990s, he moved to Bogotá, where he currently resides.

 Becerra is a lawyer, receiving his law degree in 2009 and completing a major in public law in 2013 at the Autonomous University of Colombia.
 He holds a Master's degree in political studies and international relations from the Universidad del Rosario.
 As of 2021, he was a candidate for a Doctorate (PhD.) in Latin American social studies at the National University of Córdoba in Argentina.

 As of professional, he has been a legal advisor in the Regulatory Support Unit and Legislative Work Unit of the Bogotá City Council, the Colombian House of Representatives, and the Colombian Senate.

 He is a columnist in Semanario Voz, the PCC's newspaper, and a member of the editorial committee of Revista Taller.